Usually, allergies cause sneezing, watery and itchy eyes, a runny nose, itchy skin, and rash.

 Mast cell stabilizers

 Avoiding the allergen Environmental measures Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more is the best way to treat as well as prevent allergies.
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more is the best way to treat as well as prevent allergies.

 The drugs most commonly used to relieve the symptoms of allergies are antihistamines.
 Antihistamines block the effects of histamine (which triggers symptoms).
 They do not stop the body from producing histamine.

 Taking antihistamines partially relieves the runny nose, watery eyes, and itching and reduces the swelling due to hives or mild angioedema.
 But antihistamines do not ease breathing when airways are constricted.
 Some antihistamines (such as azelastine) are also mast cell stabilizers Mast cell stabilizers Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more .
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more .

 Antihistamines are available as